 RICS

-Housing market activity remains resilient in the face of macro headwinds for the
+Housing market activity remains resilient in the face of macro headwinds for the time being

 “The survey results point to a continued moderate rise in housing market activity over the month, with respondents anticipating this picture will remain in place over the near-term.”